UK Stocks-Factors to watch on Sept. 25

-LONDON, Sept 25 Britain's FTSE 100 futures contract was up by 0.1 percent on Thursday, pointing to a steady start for the cash market.
+LONDON, Sept 25 Britain's FTSE 100 index is seen opening down by 1-2 points, or flat in percentage terms, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed up by 0.5 percent, or 30.19 points, at 6,706.27 points on Wednesday.